Zebradil/carvel/proposals/vendir/001-lazy-synching-on-stable-config/README.md

 To force a sync despite the `lazy` setting, a new option is added to the vendir binary, e.g.
 ```
 vendir sync --eager
+vendir sync --force
+vendir sync --dont-be-lazy
 ```

 ### Other Approaches Considered
-A simpler approach could work entirely at the binary level, e.g. a lazy option to enable lazy-syncing on all `contents` of the synced vendir.yml:
+A simpler approach could work entirely at the binary level, e.g. a lazy option to enable lazy-syncing on all `contents` of the synced `vendir.yml`:
 ```
 vendir sync --lazy
 ```
-The implementation for this feature would be much simpler since an upfront comparison of vendir.yml and vendir.lock.yml would simply stop execution.
-A modification to the sync implementation that checks for changes individually for each `contents`, selectively skipping syncs while building a valid lock file would not be required.
+The implementation for this feature would be much simpler since an upfront comparison of `vendir.yml` and `vendir.lock.yml` would simply stop execution.
+A modification to the sync implementation that checks for changes individually for each `contents` item, selectively skipping syncs while building a valid lock file would not be required.

 With this approach, one loses the ability to activate `lazy` syncing separately for specific `contents`.